 Let's be honest: Choosing the right vitamins and supplements is downright baffling.
-Who hasn't stood in the vitamin aisle of your local drugstore or health food store staring at the endless options only to flee empty-handed because you just don't know which one to pick?
+Who hasn't stood in the vitamin aisle of the pharmacy or health food store staring at the endless options only to flee empty-handed because you just don't know which one to pick?

 Before you go the made-for-you route, here's what you need to know.